 There are many ways to view your data while analyzing on the KnowledgeHound platform.
 Depending on your need, you may be looking for a colorful chart, a detailed spreadsheet, or a trended line over time.
 To accomplish this, we have provided different data analysis views.

 First, let's review how to change the view options.
-At the top of every analysis page will be this same header:

 While the spreadsheet view will automatically apply stat testing when available, this option will allow you to turn on data labels and stat testing to all the additional visualization options.
 See the "Stat Testing" article for additional details.